nicholsons/comp0035-2024-tutorials/activities/week5/5-7-create-paralympics-db.md

                 participants_f, participants, highlights, url'''
 ```

-You may need to convert the dates to stringe before you can insert them, e.g.
+You may need to convert the dates to text before you can insert them, e.g.

 ```python
 # Convert the dates to strings